ccmaymay/athena/README.md

 component and a Python component.
 Most tests are written in C++.

 The C++ test suite requires Google Test and Google Mock.
-On Linux or OS X, install `cmake` and then run the following bash shell code to install Google Test and Google Mock:
+On Linux or OS X, install cmake (e.g., with `sudo yum install cmake` or `sudo apt-get install cmake`) and then run the following bash shell code to install Google Test and Google Mock:

 ```bash
 git clone https://github.com/google/googletest.git && \